-- Checking that inhalers and spacers are present and in working order, with a sufficient number of doses, on a half-termly basis. - Ensuring replacement inhalers are obtained when expiry dates are approaching. - Ensuring that plastic inhaler housing has been cleaned, dried and returned to storage following use, and that replacements are available where necessary.
+- Checking that inhalers and spacers are present and in working order, with a sufficient number of doses, on a monthly basis. - Ensuring replacement inhalers are obtained when expiry dates are approaching. - Ensuring replacement spacers are available following use. - Ensuring that plastic inhaler housing has been cleaned, dried and returned to storage following use, and that replacements are available where necessary.